anotherRedbeard/apimdemo-environment/iac/bicep/README.md

 az group delete --name <resource-group-name>
 ```

 This will delete everything for you, but the API Management instance will be soft-deleted.
 Check out this feature [here](https://learn.microsoft.com/en-us/azure/api-management/soft-delete).
-To permanantely delete (purge) the API Managment instance run the following command:
+To permanently delete (purge) the API Management instance run the following command:

 ```bash
 az apim deletedservice purge --service-name <apim-service-name> --location <location>